EdgyGuy19/IMAGI/README.md

 To customize these templates:

-1. Navigate to the `AI_api` directory in your AI-Grader installation
+1. Navigate to the `AI_api` directory in your IMAGI installation
 2. Edit the appropriate file with a text editor:
    ```sh
    # To customize student feedback format